 I put the mixture into a piping bag and snipped the end of the bag off with some scissors.
 Onto a lined baking tray I piped diagonal lines.
 Of course you can do any pattern you like, but this is what I chose.
 Then I put the tray into the freezer for one hour.

 When the hour was nearly up, I started on the main sponge.
-I separated 4 eggs.
-Into the bowl of whites I added 55g caster sugar and 1 tsp cream of tartar and used my mixer to create stiff peaks.
+I separated eggs.
+Into the bowl of whites I added caster sugar and cream of tartar and used my mixer to create stiff peaks.

-Into the bowl of eggs I put 55g caster sugar and whisked together.
+Into the bowl of eggs I put caster sugar and whisked together.

 I folded the egg white mixture into the egg yolk mixture in three lots.

-I baked on 180C/350F/Gas Mark 5 for approx 7 – 8 minutes.
+It baked for approx 7 – 8 minutes.
 When it was done, I immediately flipped it out onto some baking paper and peeled off the paper on the top to reveal the pattern!

 I flipped it back over again and rolled it up, taking the baking paper with it.
 I then left it to cool completely.

-I made the cream cheese filling by mixing together 20g butter, 100g cream cheese, 1 tbsp lime juice, the zest of one lime and 300g icing sugar.
+To make the cream cheese filling I mixed together butter, cream cheese, lime juice, the zest of one lime and icing sugar.
 Admittedly, this is not the best filling for a Swiss roll as it is quite runny, but damn does it taste good!

 I unrolled the sponge, spread the filling over it, then re-rolled it.
 And it was ready to eat!

-I took it into work and everyone was very impressed with the stripey pattern!
+I took my Chocolate & Lime Swiss Roll into work and everyone was very impressed with the stripey pattern!
 It got eaten up extremely quickly too, one of my fastest disappearing bakes by far!
-Despite my reservations about the runny filling, the flavour of it made it completely worthwhile and the roll retained it’s shape and structure throughout.
+Despite my reservations about the runny filling, the flavour of it made it completely worthwhile and the Chocolate & Lime Swiss Roll retained it’s shape and structure throughout.

 I also made a red zig zag striped which I filled with my raspberry jam and some fresh cream.
 The recipe is the same, I just used red food colouring instead of green for the first mix, then omitted the cocoa powder and replaced it with plain flour for the sponge.
 Next week on The Great British Bake Off – Biscuits!